 Getting Around in France in July

 France has a good network of roads, buses, trains, and trams.
 So, getting around will be easy.
-Only have to deal with is the crowds as July is peak tourist season.
+The only thing you have to deal with is the crowds, as July is the peak tourist season.

 Where to stay in France in July?